 Stackable and splash-proof, the BPA/ PVC-free lid is excellent for storage or travel without crushing your desert.
 Or “pie-ing” yourself on bumpy roads, of course.

 - Shock-resistant borosilicate glass: Go from the freezer, straight to the oven or microwave, without exploding like a hand grenade!

-- Preserves crispy crust: Snap-on vented lid maintains an oven-fresh texture days later for maximum pie-joyment!
+- Preserves crispy crust: Lid vents prevent moisture build-up & soggy pies.
+Maintains an oven-fresh texture days later for maximum pie-joyment!